protaskin/LowCDC-Win10x64/README.md

         A required certificate is not within its validity period when verifying against the current system clock or the timestamp in the signed file.
 ```

-Open `lowcdc.cat`, compare the singing time of the catalog file and the value of the certificate's 'valid from'.
+Open `lowcdc.cat`, compare the signing time of the catalog file and the 'Valid from' value of the certificate.
 Adjust the system clock.
 Run `createcat.bat` again.

 ## Screenshots

-The installed driver in Device Manager.
+The installed driver details in Device Manager.

 ![Device Manager](http://artyom.protaskin.ru/storage/lowcdc-win10x64/pictures/device-manager-screenshot-v1016.png)